Child Custody Jurisdiction – Which State Will Handle Your Case?

 How can I get the custody jurisdiction changed?

-Carol's Question: During our divorce, I was awarded custody and the judge gave me permission to move to my home state.
+Carol's Question: During our divorce, I was awarded child custody and the judge gave me permission to move to my home state.
 My lawyer recommended getting the jurisdiction moved to my home state.
 How do I do this?

 Brette's Answer: Go to court and ask for it.
 Good luck.